Scott Guy murder: Nine years on and no justice for grieving family

 It was alleged he was motivated by a fear of losing his place on the family farm after years of tension and feuding.

-Macdonald was found not guilty of murder in 2012, but was jailed for five years for a string of other offences, including vandalising the farm house where Scott Guy lived with his wife Kylee, killing 19 calves and burning down a 110-year-old building.
+Macdonald was found not guilty of murder in 2012, but was jailed for five years for a string of other offences, including vandalising the farmhouse where Scott Guy lived with his wife Kylee, killing 19 calves and burning down a 110-year-old whare.

 In 2013 police spent nine days sifting through effluent ponds at the Guy family farm in hopes of finding clues to the murder, but nothing of interest was found.